 - A. Existing Conditions: The existence and location of underground and other utilities and construction indicated as existing are not guaranteed.
 Before beginning sitework, investigate and verify the existence and location of underground utilities, mechanical and electrical systems, and other construction affecting the Work. - 1.
 Before construction, verify the location and invert elevation at points of connection of sanitary sewer, storm sewer, gas service piping, and water-service piping; underground electrical services; and other utilities. - 2.
 Furnish location data for work related to Project that must be performed by public utilities serving Project site. - B. Examination and Acceptance of Conditions: Before proceeding with each component of the Work, examine substrates, areas, and conditions, with Installer or Applicator present where indicated, for compliance with requirements for installation tolerances and other conditions affecting performance.
-Record observations. - 1.
-Examine roughing-in for mechanical and electrical systems to verify actual locations of connections before equipment and fixture installation. - 2.
-Examine walls, floors, and roofs for suitable conditions where products and systems are to be installed.
+Record observations.
+Record photographs shall be taken of all building and site areas to document pre-demolition and construction conditions. - 1.
+Examine roughing-in for mechanical and electrical systems to verify actual locations of connections before equipment and fixture installation.

-- 3. Verify compatibility with and suitability of substrates, including compatibility with existing finishes or primers. - C. Proceed with installation only after unsatisfactory conditions have been corrected.
+- 2. Examine walls, floors, and roofs for suitable conditions where products and systems are to be installed. - 3.
+Verify compatibility with and suitability of substrates, including compatibility with existing finishes or primers. - C. Proceed with installation only after unsatisfactory conditions have been corrected.
 Proceeding with the Work indicates acceptance of surfaces and conditions.